Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: LLM Prompts

 \subsubsection{Trust}

 Some context: Social psychology research has shown that individuals rapidly and subconsciously evaluate others, groups, and even themselves along the dimensions of warmth (W) and competence (C).
 Recently, psychologists have modelled warmth through two dimensions: trust (T) and sociability (S).
 Your task is to assess the degree of trust towards a specific target within a sentence.

 The focus in this dimension is on the personal / moral aspect of the target.
 High trust can be defined as morality, kindness, sincerity, trustworthiness, and honesty.
 Words associated with high trust: charity, mother, compliment, affectionate.
 Low trust can be defined as immorality, insincerity, dishonesty, untrustworthiness, dubiousness, and maliciousness.
 Words associated with low trust: discredit, bribe, espionage, disinformation, disloyal.

-Here are five examples, each containing the text, the target, the score, and the rationale behind the score.
+Here are examples, each containing the text, the target, the score, and the rationale behind the score.

 Example 1: